1Maximuse/newegg-bot/README.md

 A bot to automate checking and adding products to cart.

+## How to use

+1. Login to NewEgg from **Google Chrome**.
+2. List NewEgg URL of products that you want to get in `productlist.txt`, one per line.
+3. Run the program with `neweggbot.exe [delay in seconds]`

-## How to install
+## How to run from source

 1. Install Python 3
 2. (optional) Create and activate a virtual environment.
 3. Install dependencies: `pip install -r requirements.txt`

-## How to use

-1. Login to NewEgg from **Google Chrome**.
-2. List NewEgg URL of products that you want to get in `productlist.txt`, one per line.
-3. Run the program with `python neweggbot.py [delay in seconds]`

 Note: Delay in seconds is optional, defaults to 1 second.
 This might prevent temporary bans due to rapid requests.